Mohimenul-Islam/Educational-Problems/WORKFLOW.md

 - Always work in the `solution.cpp` file in the root directory
 - Run the script when you're ready to save the solution
 - The script will handle file numbering automatically
+- The script now automatically pulls the latest changes before committing to avoid conflicts
+- Git credentials are stored to avoid entering username/password repeatedly